We polled Sant'Anna Alumni from the past three Academic Years who attended throughout various terms.

 Here's some of their experiences:

-"Having experience living in another country, especially one whose primary language is not English and being exposed to their culture stood out to interviewers when I applied for an internship." - Fitchburg State University Alumn
+"Having experience living in another country, especially one whose primary language is not English and being exposed to their culture stood out to interviewers when I applied for an internship." - Fitchburg State University Alumni

-"A job interviewer said they respect that I was willing to step outside my comfort zone and take on a completely different culture, as well as traveling on my own showed them I am willing to do anything and responsible." - Alfred State University Alumn
+"A job interviewer said they respect that I was willing to step outside my comfort zone and take on a completely different culture, as well as traveling on my own showed them I am willing to do anything and responsible." - Alfred State University Alumni

-"I've been able to leverage my Sant'Anna experience as both a conversation starter with other employers who have studied abroad (either in Italy or otherwise) as well as a way to represent experience growing personally through living in another country and culture." - University of Missouri Alumn
+"I've been able to leverage my Sant'Anna experience as both a conversation starter with other employers who have studied abroad (either in Italy or otherwise) as well as a way to represent experience growing personally through living in another country and culture." - University of Missouri Alumni

 "Many companies thought it demonstrated an ability to adapt to different environments.
-My current company works a lot with Enel so they saw work experience in Italy as a plus." - Rochester Institute of Technology Alumn
+My current company works a lot with Enel so they saw work experience in Italy as a plus." - Rochester Institute of Technology Alumni

-"I recently applied for a job in communications and they were very impressed that I studied in another country and capable of communicating with people on a daily basis, despite the language barrier." - SUNY Cortland Alumn
+"I recently applied for a job in communications and they were very impressed that I studied in another country and capable of communicating with people on a daily basis, despite the language barrier." - SUNY Cortland Alumni

 believe that their profile has been evaluated better or much better compared to the other candidates'